-· hybrid ports
+hybrid

 Hybrid ports are configured for access and network-facing traffic.
 While the default mode of an Ethernet port remains network, the mode of a port cannot be changed between the access, network, and hybrid values unless the port is shut down and the configured SAPs or interfaces are deleted.
 Hybrid ports allow a single port to operate in both access and network modes.
 The MTU of a port in hybrid mode is the same as in network mode, except for the 10/100 MDA.
-The default encapsulation for hybrid port mode is dot1g; it also supports QinQ encapsulation on the port level.
+The default encapsulation for hybrid port mode is dot1q; it also supports QinQ encapsulation on the port level.
 Null hybrid port mode is not supported.
 After the port is changed to hybrid, the default MTU of the port is changed to match the value of 9212 bytes currently used in network mode (higher than an access port).
 This is to ensure that both SAP and network VLANs can be accommodated.
 The only exception is when the port is a 10/100 Fast Ethernet.
-In those cases, the MTU in hybrid mode is set to 1522 bytes, which corresponds to the default access MTU with QinQ, which is larger than the network dot1g MTU or access dot1g MTU for this type of Ethernet port.
-The configuration of all parameters in access and network contexts continues to be done within the port using the same CLI hierarchy as in existing implementation.
+In those cases, the MTU in hybrid mode is set to 1522 bytes, which corresponds to the default access MTU with QinQ, which is larger than the network dot1g MTU or access dot1q MTU for this type of Ethernet port.
+The configuration of all command options in access and network contexts continues to be done within the port using the same CLI hierarchy as in existing implementation.
 The difference is that a port configured in mode hybrid allows both ingress and egress contexts to be configured concurrently.
-An Ethernet port configured in hybrid mode can have two values of encapsulation type: dot1g and QinQ.
+An Ethernet port configured in hybrid mode can have two values of encapsulation type: dot1q and QinQ.
 The NULL value is not supported because a single SAP is allowed, and can be achieved by configuring the port in the access mode, or a single network IP interface is allowed, which can be achieved by configuring the port in network mode.
 Hybrid mode can be enabled on a LAG port when the port is part of a single chassis LAG configuration.
 When the port is part of a multi-chassis LAG configuration, it can only be configured to access mode because MC-LAG is not supported on a network port and consequently is not supported on a hybrid port.
 The same restriction applies to a port that is part of an MC-Ring configuration.

-For a hybrid port, the amount of the allocated port buffers in each of ingress and egress is split equally between network and access contexts using the following config>port>hybrid-buffer-allocation>ing-weight access access-weight network network-weight [0 to 100] and config>port>hybrid-buffer-allocation>egr-weight access access-weight network network-weight commands.
+For a hybrid port, use the following commands to split the amount of allocated port buffers in each ingress and egress equally between network and access contexts:

+configure port hybrid-buffer-allocation ingress-weight access network configure port hybrid-buffer-allocation egress-weight access network configure port hybrid-buffer-allocation ing-weight access network configure port hybrid-buffer-allocation egr-weight access network